Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 "Water, I need water!"
 Sirius' eyes flew open and he senselessly threw himself towards the lake, blind to the inferi lurking in the depths.

 "No, stop!"
-Harry shouted, but was too slow.
-Before he could grab hold of him and pull him back, Sirius had scooped up a handful of water causing the inferi to attack.
-Putrid limbs shot up from the surface of the lake, clawing at Sirius' face and neck.
+Harry shouted, but was too far away to react.
+Before he could grab hold of him and pull him back, Sirius had scooped up a handful of water and the inferi attacked.
+Putrid limbs shot up from the surface of the lake, clawing at Sirius' face and neck and almost succeeding in pulling him under.
 Arcturus lunged forwards to drag him to safety, but Sirius never stopped struggling to get back to the water's edge.

 As Arcturus grappled with Sirius, Harry cast the strongest incendio spell he could.
 The searing flames drove back the inferi and kept them at bay, but to his horror the respite didn't last longer than a few moments.
-His birch wand started shaking ominously in his hand and it took all of Harry's effort to hold on and maintain the spell.
+His cheap second-hand wand was unable to safely channel the powerful magic; it started shaking ominously in his hand and it took all of Harry's effort to hold on and maintain the spell.

-"Just a little bit longer," Harry whispered desperately, but it was no use.
-With a sickening crack his wand snapped in half and the spell ended.
+"Just a little bit longer," Harry begged, but it was no use.
+With a sickening crack his wand splintered and the spell ended.

-As soon as the fire died out the inferi swarmed the island, dragging their slimy and rotting corpses out of the lake.
-Harry choked on the stench of decaying flesh, smoke stung his eyes and Sirius' piteous moans for 'water, water' echoed unendingly in his ears.
-He was surrounded by inferi on all sides and fought desperately to get free even though he knew that without magic it was hopeless.
-Arcturus wouldn't be able to cast a spell without first letting go of Sirius, which meant that Harry needed a wand, any wand.
+Escape was impossible without magic, however.
+The broken stick in his hand was useless and Arcturus wouldn't be able to cast a spell without first letting go of Sirius, which meant that Harry needed a wand, any wand.
 He couldn't let Sirius die.
 Pressed down under the weight of countless bodies, Harry groped blindly along the ground, hoping against hope that Sirius' discarded wand lay nearby.

 "Accio wand!"
 To his unending relief the warm weight of one appeared in his hand.
 "Incendio!"
-Harry shouted once more and flames leapt eagerly from his borrowed wand, far more powerful than anything he'd managed before.
-The inferi recoiled from the conjured fire and retreated back into the lake, leaving Harry as the only wizard left standing.
+Harry shouted once more and flames leaped eagerly from his borrowed wand, far more powerful than anything he'd managed before.
+The inferi recoiled from the conjured fire and retreated back into the lake, leaving Harry to push himself to his feet.

 Sirius lay struggling weakly in a spreading pool of blood, still delirious from the poison in his veins.
-Arcturus was slumped half on top of him, pinning him to the ground with the weight of his body so that he couldn't get free.
+Arcturus was slumped half on top of him, pinning him to the ground with the weight of his body.

-Though he tried to staunch the bleeding, the damage was just too severe.
-"Grandfather," Harry whispered helplessly as he fought to close the worst wounds while keeping the magical fire going.
+He nevertheless tried to staunch the bleeding, but the damage was just too severe.
+"Grandfather," Harry whispered helplessly as he fought to close the worst wounds while still keeping the magical fire burning.

 Arcturus stared up at him, shudders racking his body and his face growing ever whiter.
 "Who... who are you?"